-3.2 Germany
+b.
+Germany

-Germany currently has 1,893 hospitals (Statistisches Bundesamt 2022) which can be classified into four groups defined by the type and level of care provided.
+Germany currently has 1,874 hospitals (Statistisches Bundesamt, 2023) which can be classified into four groups defined by the type and level of care provided.
 This classification is based on existing health policy regulations:

-- Basic and standard care hospital
+- Basic and standard care hospitals

-- o General care hospital
+- General care hospitals

-- Maximum/tertiary care hospital
+- o Maximum/tertiary care hospitals

 - Specialized hospitals

 Basic and standard care hospitals are usually the smallest types of hospitals, providing only general services or basic surgeries.
 They usually do not have specialty wards.
-Because of these limitations they are mostly not represented in the World's Best hospital ranking for Germany.
+Because of these limitations, they are mostly not represented in the World's Best Hospitals ranking for Germany.